SoHugePenguin/goddns-router/README.md

 }
 ```

-🧠 Notes
+## 🧠 Notes

-    MAC addresses are matched to IPv6 addresses via ip -6 neigh, so this tool requires access to your LAN's neighbor cache.
+- MAC addresses are matched to IPv6 addresses via `ip -6 neigh`, so this tool requires access to your LAN's neighbor cache.

-    This tool does not run as a daemon; each execution updates once and exits.
+- This tool does not run as a daemon; each execution updates once and exits.

-    Make sure Cloudflare API credentials have permissions to manage DNS records.
+- Make sure Cloudflare API credentials have permissions to manage DNS records.

-    All records updated are of type AAAA (IPv6).
+- All records updated are of type `AAAA` (IPv6).

-📄 License
+## 📄 License

 Copyright © 2025 SoHugePenguin